tillrobin/iMGMC/README.md

 # iMGMC
-Repository of the integrated mouse gut metagenomic catalog
+Repository of the integrated Mouse Gut Metagenomic Catalog

 Please cite our paper: